What is a GFCI? Continue Reading

 CastleTech inspectors are more than happy to answer any questions!

-Before leaving the property you’ll receive a verbal summary of the larger safety and potentially costly issues.
 The report will be sent as a PDF to your email with photos, illustration, defects and descriptions.

 This is just a brief summary of what’s involved in a home inspection for a townhouse.
 The list of actual items inspected is much longer!
 Our goal is to inform you of significant issues that potential homeowners should be aware of before deciding to purchase a home.
 We want homeowners to be informed so they can comfortably move forward with their purchase.

 Proudly serving Newmarket home inspection, Aurora home inspection, Richmond hill home inspection, Markham home inspection, Vaughan home inspection, Toronto home inspection, North York home inspection, Scarborough home inspection, Pickering home inspection, Oshawa home inspection, Whitby home inspection, Mississauga home inspection, Etobicoke home inspection, Burlington home inspection, Oakville home inspection, Hamilton home inspection, Keswick home inspection, Sharon home inspection, Bradford home inspection, Barrie home inspection, Best home inspection, Best home inspector